jack-morgan/Personal-Website/_posts/2017-6-6-Football-Wikipedia-Parser.md

 ```

 ##### BeautifulSoup
-Now that the program has access to the information from Wikipedia, we can use BeautifulSoup to parse the page.
+Now that the program has access to the information from Wikipedia, we can use BeautifulSoup to parse the page:

 ```python
 soup = BeautifulSoup(html_ver, 'html.parser')